Keith Scott (footballer): Playing career

 Scott was born in the City of Westminster before moving to Leicester.
 He began playing non-league football with Hinckley Athletic, Bedworth United and Leicester United before turning professional with Lincoln City in 1990.
 Whilst with Lincoln he spent time out on loan at Gateshead and Boston United before playing for Conference side Wycombe Wanderers and gaining promotion to the football league in 1993.
 After a flying start to the following season Scott moved to Swindon Town scoring 10 goals in the Premier League.
-After scoring 12 goals for Swindon following their relegation to the Championship, he moved to Stoke City in December 1994 but he endured a torrid spell at the Victoria Ground scoring just four goals and was swapped with Norwich City for their forward Mike Sheron.
+After scoring 12 goals for Swindon following their relegation to the 1st Division, he moved to Stoke City in December 1994 but he endured a torrid spell at the Victoria Ground scoring just four goals and was swapped with Norwich City for their forward Mike Sheron.

 After several years in the Championship where he achieved modest success, Keith moved back to struggling Wycombe Wanderers in League One, where his powerful performances and goal record earnt him a move to Reading for £250,000.
 Wycombe, who at the time were in need of the money, accepted the offer.
 Following a good professional career spanning 15 years, Keith, now 35 went to the Conference.
 He played for Dover Athletic, Scarborough, Leigh RMI, Dagenham & Redbridge, Tamworth, Windsor & Eton and finally Northwood.